Close Menu

 Another grave risk is hypoxia, or a lack of oxygen, which can cause blackouts or loss of consciousness underwater.
 To mitigate this risk, most free divers impose a self-imposed limit of 4 minutes for their dives in open water conditions before surfacing.

 Despite the precautions taken, free diving remains an inherently dangerous pursuit.
-Tragically, statistics reveal that freediving fatalities average about 100 divers per year worldwide, with an annual loss rate of around 54 per 100,000 participants
+Tragically, statistics reveal that freediving fatalities average about 100 divers per year worldwide, with an annual loss rate of around 54 per 100,000 participants.

 Shockingly, approximately 56% of these fatalities occur among experienced divers, highlighting the unforgiving nature of this sport.